-Professor Michael Jefford is a medical oncologist and Director of the Australian Cancer Survivorship Centre, a Richard Pratt Legacy.
+Professor Michael Jefford is a medical oncologist and Director of the Australian Cancer Survivorship Centre.
 Michael’s research focus is on understanding cancer survivors’ needs, experiences and patterns of care with the goal of developing effective and sustainable models of post-treatment survivorship care.

 Email: [email protected]

 SCORE: Shared care of colorectal cancer survivors: A randomised controlled trial (RCT) of hospital-based follow up versus shared hospital and general practice follow-up for survivors of colorectal cancer.
 The SCORE trial is a two-part RCT aiming to assess the effectiveness, cost-effectiveness and feasibility of shared primary and hospital-based care compared to usual care for this patient group.
-The protocol has been published and is available here.
+The protocol has been published.
 (Principal Investigator: Prof Michael Jefford)